Wozzeck: 1930–31: Philadelphia and New York

-The layman, if he can accustom himself ... will find ... bitter and piercing loveliness, ... intensity, a compassionate wisdom [and] suffusing tenderness ... reveal[ing] Berg [as a] poet ... a pitiful humanitarian, even (let us whisper it!) a shameless romanticist—a social and spiritual rebel, no less than an aesthetic one.
+The layman, if he can accustom himself will find bitter and piercing loveliness, intensity, a compassionate wisdom [and] suffusing tenderness reveal[ing] Berg [as a] poet a pitiful humanitarian, even (let us whisper it!) a shameless romanticist—a social and spiritual rebel, no less than an aesthetic one.

 Later that year, Stokowski's Philadelphia team staged Wozzecks second U.S. premiere at New York's Metropolitan Opera, prompting another Downes review:

-[Berg] is Wozzeck himself, and we ... know Wozzeck's terrors of the strange things ... his premonitions which he cannot explain, of the evil that dogs him, his hallucinations, his murderous revolt.
+[Berg] is Wozzeck himself, and we know Wozzeck's terrors of the strange things his premonitions which he cannot explain, of the evil that dogs him, his hallucinations, his murderous revolt.
 This is the psychological and emotional quality of the music.

-1932–52: British broadcasts and premiere
+1932–34: British broadcasts

 In 1932, Henry Wood led the BBC Symphony Orchestra in a studio performance of the Wozzeck Fragments broadcast by Schoenberg pupil Edward Clark.
 In 1934, Adrian Boult conducted Wozzeck in a Queen's Hall concert performance also broadcast by Clark.
-In 1952, it was staged at the Royal Opera House, Covent Garden.